isaacvock/fastq2EZbakR/docs/index.md

 * GF: gene read was assigned to (any region of gene)
 * XF: gene read was assigned to (only exonic regions of gene)
 * exonic_bin: exonic bins as defined in DEXSeq paper
-* bamfile_transcripts: set of transcripts a read is compatible with (i.e, its transcript equivalence class)
+* transcripts: set of transcripts a read is compatible with (i.e, its transcript equivalence class)
 * junction_start: 5' splice site of exon-exon junction (genomic coordinate)
 * junction_end: 3' splice site of exon-exon junction (genomic coordinate)
 * ei_junction_id: Numerical ID given to a given exon-intron junction
 * ee_junction_id: Numerical ID given to a given exon-exon junction

-See [Configuration](configuration.md) for details about feature assignment strategies and how to select which to use.
+See [Configuration](configuration.md) and [Feature Assignment](features.md) for details about feature assignment strategies and how to select which to use.